-Every relationship goes through stages, but the individuals who make up the couple do not go through the stages at the same pace.
-Recognizing that you and your partner aren't matching up is crucial to help both of you synch your relationship back up.
-Whether your relationship has fallen into a rut of daily existence or is on the verge of splitting up entirely over seemingly insurmountable problems, you may want to press the rewind button to capture the initial thrill.
-Rewinding your relationship means remembering how you never wanted to be away from your partner, how seeing them gave your heart a jump, and how your partner always brought a smile to your face.
+You can rewind that movie to your favorite part.
+Why not try it on your relationship?
+Every relationship goes through stages, but the individual pace might not be the same.
+Recognizing that you and your partner aren't matching up is crucial to helping both of you sync your relationship back up.
+If you've fallen into a rut, you may want to press the rewind button to capture the initial thrill.
+Rewinding your relationship means remembering how you never wanted to be away from your partner, seeing them gave your heart a jump, and how your partner always brought a smile to your face.

 Convince Your Partner They Can't Live Without You